 HRTS 4392 (3).
 SPECIAL TOPICS IN HUMAN RIGHTS.
 Students research and write about a specific human rights issue under the supervision of the director and interact with human rights agencies in the greater Dallas area (or beyond).

-Individualized Studies in the Liberal Arts
+Bachelor of Arts With a Major in Individualized Studies in the Liberal Arts General Information